-We have audited the financial statements of Havant Borough Council for the year ended 31 March 2015 under the Audit Commission Act 1998 (as transitionally saved).
-The Authority's financial statements comprise the Movement in Reserves Statement, the Comprehensive Income and Expenditure Statement, the Balance Sheet, the Cash Flow Statement and the related notes 1 to 43; and the Collection Fund and related notes 1 to 3.
+We have audited the financial statements of Havant Borough Council for the year ended 31 March 2016 under the Local Audit and Accountability Act 2014.
+The financial statements comprise the:

+- Movement in Reserves Statement,

+- Comprehensive Income and Expenditure Statement,

+- Balance Sheet,

+- Cash Flow Statement,

+- Notes 1 to 42,

+- Collection Fund and the related notes 1 to 3
-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2014/15.

-This report is made solely to the members of Havant Borough Council, as a body, in accordance with Part II of the Audit Commission Act 1998 and for no other purpose, as set out in paragraph 48 of the Statement of Responsibilities of Auditors and Audited Bodies published by the Audit Commission in March 2010.
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2015/16.
+This report is made solely to the members of Havant Borough Council, as a body, in accordance with Part 5 of the Local Audit and Accountability Act 2014 and for no other purpose, as set out in paragraph 43 of the Statement of Responsibilities of Auditors and Audited Bodies published by Public Sector Audit Appointments Limited.
 To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Authority and the Authority's members as a body, for our audit work, for this report, or for the opinions we have formed.